migmm/librarian/README.md

 ### Running the Project

+First create a database named librarian then set a variable in your application.properties file named spring.jpa.hibernate.ddl-auto=create

 Clone this repository or download the source code.
 Open a terminal and navigate to the project's root directory.

 Run the project using Maven:

     mvn spring-boot:run

+Stop the running, then change the variable value to spring.jpa.hibernate.ddl-auto=none

+Load the dummy data using DBeaver or Heidi, or your preferenced database editor.

+Run the project again and you are in!

 Alternatively, you can build an executable JAR file and then run it: